datastax/kaap/README.md

 The application is written in Java 11+ and Quarkus.
 The operator is built upon [`quarkus-operator-sdk`](#Quarkus Operator SDK).

+The operator logs the broker metrics and scale up or down the broker deployments every 30 seconds.

 ## Quarkus Operator SDK
 This library puts together several technologies:
 * Quarkus based application